Delta-Azura/Delta-Azura/README.md

 </div>

-**Raw** — Package manager written in Rust for Onyx.
+**Raw** — Package manager written in Rust for Onyx and all LFS based system that aims to keep a simple and reliable building and management tool.
 Dependency resolution, archive extraction, conflict detection, post-install triggers.

-**Onyx** — Rolling-release Linux distribution built from scratch (LFS/BLFS). ~360 packages, GNOME, Wayland.
+**Onyx** — Rolling-release Linux distribution built from scratch (LFS/BLFS). ~450 packages, GNOME, COSMIC, Wayland.

 ---